nextuav/nextuav-docs/docs/launchpad/terms-and-conditions.md

 - __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

+## Safe UAV operations

+The Company does not warrant its products for any unauthorized use without adhering to the local authority’s regulations in place at the time of operation.

+UMT LaunchPad is simply a UAV control software.
+It does not change your flight dynamics in any way.
+It depends on the configuration set by the UAV manufacturer.
+Please make sure that configurations are within the limits of safe and stable UAV operation.
+The Company is not responsible for any mishandling or unsafe usage of the UAV using UMT LaunchPad.

+Flying a UAV exposes consumers to a wide range of liability, and that’s especially true for drone users with little experience.
+It’s possible that man-handling your drone could malfunction and crash into someone’s property, causing damage to their home or their car, for instance.
+For that reason, it is suggested to purchase drone liability insurance coverage.

 ## Acknowledgment